 Congratulations You have now successfully connected your self chosen domain to your Heyflow-Clickflow!
 Went easier than I thought at the beginning, didn't it?

 Step 4: Connect more subdomains with your Heyflow-Clickflow

 Additionally you can connect subdomains, e.g. clickflow.your-domain.de with your Heyflow-Clickflows.

 This step is almost identical to steps 1-3, you simply click on "Add domain" and insert your desired subdomain.
 In our example (beta.billy-goatscaping.com).
 You will quickly notice that the newly generated parameters are identical to those previously transferred.
 Only one of the newly generated entries is not identical as you can see in the following figure (host = beta).
 The host is identical with the selected subdomain (beta).

 Now you only need to transfer the new parameter (CNAME-Entry) into the DNS settings of your hosting provider and then you have connected the new subdomain.

-After you have successfully transferred the new entries, you can check whether your website has been successfully connected by clicking on "Check" in the Niro software.
+After you have successfully transferred the new entries, you can check whether your website has been successfully connected by clicking on "Check" in the Heyflow software.

-Congratulations, after a few clicks you have now connected your second domain (or subdomain) with Niro!
+Congratulations, after a few clicks you have now connected your second domain (or subdomain) with Heyflow!